-10 point preference to any family that qualifies for a Jurisdictional Preference because the family resides, is employed, or has a written offer for employment in SCCHA's jurisdiction (St. Clair County, excluding the City of East St. Louis).
-If the applicant is currently in a shelter located outside of SCCHA's jurisdiction, but can document eligibility for jurisdiction preference based upon immediate prior residency, applicant is entitled to jurisdiction preference for up to 12 months from the end of residency in jurisdiction.
+This preference may be granted to applicants who are participating in a training or employment program administered by the St. Clair County Intergovernmental Grants Department (IGD) under the Workforce Innovation and Opportunity Act (or "WIAO") and whose success in the program is determined to be threatened by the lack of stable and affordable housing.
+Admissions are limited to a maximum of twelve (12) months.
+10 point preference for any family that qualifies for a Jurisdictional Preference because the family resides, is employed or has a written offer for employment in St. Clair County.
+If the applicant is currently in a shelter located outside of St. Clair County or declare himself/herself to be homeless but can document eligibility for the jurisdiction preference based upon immediate prior residency, the applicant is entitled to the jurisdiction preference for up to 12 months from the end of residency in the jurisdiction.